badruzeus/CloverEFI-4MU/README.md

 However, following this specific project you have to meet these conditions:
 - [x] Only for PC (Desktop / Laptop) with UEFI firmware capable: Check your BIOS Features
 - [x] Make sure that your PC is able to reach Clover GUI:
-      Create USB Clover with [this Tool](http://cvad-mac.narod.ru/index/bootdiskutility_exe/0-5) via Windows then boot from it for testing purpose
+      Create USB Clover with [this Tool](http://cvad-mac.narod.ru/index/bootdiskutility_exe/0-5) via Windows.
+      <p>Then boot from it for testing purpose
 - [x] Basic knowledge about bootloader and UEFI / BIOS settings
 - [x] Pre-installed Ubuntu Linux (and it's flavours) or LiveMode
 - [x] Make a backup of whole "Internal EFI Partition" is highly recommended.